visgl/deck.gl/docs/layers/column-layer.md

 * Default: `true`

 Whether to extrude the columns.
-If se to `false`, all columns will be set to flat.
+If set to `false`, all columns will be rendered as flat polygons.

 ##### `wireframe` (Boolean, optional)